-There are a lot of ways that we can understand what that natural state of Consciousness is, but one way is to understand, is that our Consciousness is always a continuity.
-Our Consciousness does not go away.
-It may become obscured, trapped, or asleep but it never goes away and its continuous; it is always there.
+There are a lot of ways that we can understand what that natural state of consciousness is, but one way is to understand, is that our consciousness is always a continuity.
+Our consciousness does not go away.
+It may become obscured, trapped, or asleep but it never goes away and it is continuous; it is always there.
 We have clear perception that has non-conceptual understanding.

-As we said before, now that we've had this grand overview regrading concentration and insight, we can get a little more concrete.
+As we said before, now that we've had this grand overview regarding concentration and insight, we can get a little more concrete.